-It’s no secret that there’s been an explosion of wireless products over the last year or two.
+It’s no secret that there’s been an explosion of wireless products over the last few years.
 With phone manufacturer’s ditching the headphone jack, a pair of Bluetooth headphones is all but a necessity.
 And it’s terrible.
 Call me old schooled, but I much prefer a pair of wired in-ears for everyday use to anything wireless, dongle and all.
-Recently I dug out the 1More Triple-Driver in-ears from storage to give them the full review treatment and, spoiler alert, I still have no problem recommending these.
+Recently I dug out the 1MORE Triple-Driver in-ears from storage to give them the full review treatment and, spoiler alert, I still have no problem recommending these.

 - People with multiple devices.
 This is an obvious benefit of the headphone jack, but as someone who’s been living in a Bluetooth world for the last few weeks, I forgot just how convenient a standard is.
 Bluetooth has its benefits, but not every pair of headphones does a great job of switching between devices on the fly.
 Not an issue here.

 - Commuters.
 As someone who used to commute two hours to class uphill both ways (anyone who’s ever taken the 1 train to CUNY City College in Harlem knows this is only half a joke), nothing beats a reliable pair of earbuds.
 They’re small, easy to carry, and you never have to worry about battery life.
 Too often I’ve been stuck with a long and silent ride home, because the battery on my Bluetooth headphones gave out.

 - Basically anyone.
 A good pair of earbuds are easily the most convenient way to listen to your music, and if you don’t want to be carrying around a giant pair of active noise-canceling headphones, then these are for you.
 Plus, even if you do prefer Bluetooth headphones, it’s always a good idea to have a backup.